byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - **Mahalanobis Distance:** Mahalanobis distance measures the distance between a point and a distribution, considering the correlation among variables.
 Outliers can be identified as points with a Mahalanobis distance that exceeds a certain threshold.

-​	<u>In all methods, You can choose detection outliers by a meta column, and a meta to handle the outliers.</u>
+<u>In all methods, you can choose one meta column for outlier detection and another meta column for handling outliers.</u>

 - **Outliers Imputation:**

   - **Drop:** Remove peptides that contain any NaN values.

-  - **Original:** Remove peptides that contain any NaN values.
+  - **Original:** Keep the remaining NaN values as-is.

   - **Mean**: Outliers will be imputed by the mean.